 The importance of leadership vision

 A vision is your overview of the way things could be.
 It is your clear image of what you are working towards.
 In your role as a leader, you can see how things could be improved and made better.
-Putting all these pieces together in a format of how things should be will give you your overall leadership vision that helps you to get your ideas across powerfully, accurately, and quickly.
+Putting all these pieces together in a format of how things should be will give you the overall leadership vision that helps you to get your ideas across powerfully, accurately, and quickly.
 Once you have a vision, you tell people about it and use it to lead people.

 Sharing a vision is a central role of a leader – a leadership vision gives people a viewpoint, something to work towards and an idea of what things can be like.
 It helps people raise their hopes and expectations; it inspires them.
 When people are inspired, they are more likely to consistently work on something.